Friba-Hussa1/food_demand_prediction/README.md

 # 🍗 Restaurant Inventory Forecasting System

 A comprehensive machine learning system that predicts restaurant inventory needs using advanced regression models and time series analysis.
-This production-ready system achieved **87.1% accuracy** and provides automated inventory recommendations with safety stock calculations.
+This production-ready system achieved **74.0% accuracy** with **4.9% portfolio error** and provides automated inventory recommendations with safety stock calculations.

 ---